 - 1 teaspoon kosher salt adjust to taste

-- 1 teaspoon freshly cracked black pepper adjust to taste
+- 1 teaspoon freshly ground black pepper adjust to taste

 - Heat the olive oil a large pot over medium heat.
 Add the onion, carrots & celery.
 Cook until tender.
 Add the ham and garlic and saute for about a minute.
 (If you prefer to cook this in the crockpot; see the instructions below.)